Analysis: Six players who need to emerge for the UW Huskies to win out

 To be fair, Bryant has already emerged.
 In eight games, the 6-foot-2, 239-pound junior has piled up 30 catches, 452 yards, 15.1 yards per reception and a touchdown.
 He has been arguably the most electric playmaker in an offense that could use a couple more of them.

 But after catching at least four passes in each of his first five games, Bryant has yet to reach that mark in his last three.
-He managed just one catch for eight yards — while dropping a pair of potential third-down conversions — in the loss to Stanford on Oct.
+He managed just one catch for 8 yards — while dropping a pair of potential third-down conversions — in the loss to Stanford on Oct.
 5.

 The issue here is not talent but consistency.
 The Eastside Catholic alum has All-America athleticism.
 He has the strength to win jump balls and the speed to outrun smaller defensive backs.
 He’s a perpetual problem for opposing defenses.